overmindstudios/BlenderUpdater/README.md

 ## Compiled releases
 ### Windows
 You can grab the release .zip, extract it and execute BlenderUpdater.exe.
-Freezing is done via cx_freeze. ("cxfreeze --base-name Win32Gui Blenderupdater.py")
+Freezing is done via esky/cx_freeze. ("python setup.py bdist_esky")

 ### Linux and OSX